DantesHub/ANN-for-MNIST-Digit-Recognition/README.md

 # CNN-for-MNIST-Digit-Recognition
-Digit recognizer using a CNN and  MNIST data set
+Digit recognizer using a ANN and  MNIST data set